 All forms of honour-based abuse are abusive (regardless of the motivation) and should be handled and escalated as such.
-If employees believe that a pupil is at risk from honour-based abuse the DSL will follow the usual safeguarding referral process; however, if it is clear that a crime has been committed or the pupil is at immediate risk, the police will be contacted in the first place.
+If employees believe that a pupil is at risk or has already suffered from honour-based abuse, they will report to the DSL will follow the usual safeguarding referral process; however, if it is clear that a crime has been committed or the pupil is at immediate risk, the police will be contacted in the first place.
 It is important that if honour-based violence is known or suspected that communities and family members are NOT spoken to prior to referral to the police or social care as this could increase risk to the child.